jcuyler89/jcuyler89/README.md

 - 👋 Hi, I’m Jon
 - 👀 I’m interested in Computer Science and Robotics
-- 🌱 I’m currently learning Next.js, Node.js, .NET Core, Vite & Python
+- 🌱 I’m currently learning Next.js, Node.js, .NET Core, Vite, Python & .NET Core 8.
 - 📫 How to reach me jcuyler@appliedmedical.com
 - ⚡ Fun fact:  Did you know that the term "bug" in programming actually has a real-world origin?
 The first actual computer "bug" was a moth found trapped in the Mark II computer at Harvard University in 1947.
 Grace Hopper, a computer scientist, found the moth and taped it to the logbook, coining the term "debugging" to mean fixing computer glitches.